 A lot can be said in a few words, and brevity is still the soul of wit.
 Once in a while, however, especially when responding to the writings of others, a word count can run higher than most of us prefer.
 So please pardon the length, and note that a good portion is due to excerpts from the two smart conservatives I’m taking issue with.

 Back in December my friend and BarbWire.com founder Matt Barber told us all that he’s no longer a Republican.
-I have to admit, however, that I was a bit confused by the image he choose to accompany the post — I’ve included it within this post below.
+I have to admit, however, that I was a bit confused by the image he choose to accompany the post — I’ve included it within this post above.
 “No more RINOS.”
 “Take back the GOP.”
 Maybe the visual part of Matt’s brain wasn’t in full agreement with Matt the writer.

 The content of his article, of course, echoed the frustrations of almost all conservatives.
 Here is Matt’s opening: